Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

 Stage 2: Still Fairly Easy

+- Obviously, stick close to grass biomes so you're more likely to find grass Pokémon.
 You may be able to find nests or mini-nests where these things are common.
-Particularly in areas with fewer Pokestops and gyms you'll find random concentrated clumps of Pokemon that often times have a lot of a specific type.
+Particularly in areas with fewer Pokéstops and gyms you'll find random concentrated clumps of Pokemon that often times have a lot of a specific type.

-- Catch a Pokemon 3 days in a row
+3. Catch a Pokémon 3 days in a row

 Total Rewards: 4,500 XP / 1x Sun Stone / 1,500 Stardust / 1x Premium Raid Pass